WillWang-X/LeetCodeTrainingGuide/README.md

 > problem -> (data structure, design techniques) -> ways of thinking

 There are 4 maps, including problem types, data strccture, design techniques, ways of thinking.
-For each keyword on those maps, there are **9** sections shown as below:
+For each keyword on those maps, there are **10** sections shown as below:

-1. 🌠: One gif/pic that shows the intuition behind the keyword
+1. 🌠: One gif/pic that shows the intuition behind the keyword🔑
 1. 🌟: One typical question
 1. 👾👻👹: easy, medium, hard typical questions
+1. 🏷: tags related to the keyword
 1. 📝: The Basic Description
 1. ⚔️: Typical applications
 1. 🤺: Best practices